apache/hudi/docs/_docs/0_4_docker_demo.md

 ### Step 6(c): Run Presto Queries

-Running the same queries on Presto for ReadOptimized views.
+Running the same queries on Presto for ReadOptimized queries.

 ```java